osuka/dognews-server/README.md

 A number of bots with specific tasks work on the items.
 Each bot is created as a user in the database, belonging to the group 'Bots'

-### Fetch bot
+### Retrieval bot

 Input

-* Submissions without a fetch association
+* Submissions without a retrieval association

 Action

 * if domain(url) in blacklist mark PosedItem as rejected: Blacklist
 * fetch url from the net
-* if fetched: create new item in ModerationQueue, mark fetch status as Fetched
+* if fetched: create new item in ModerationQueue, mark retrieval status as Fetched
-* if error: if error is temporary do nothing, else mark submission as rejected, mark fetch status as Failed
+* if error: if error is temporary do nothing, else mark submission as rejected, mark retrieval status as Failed

 ## Analysis bot